JacksonW74/BEWeek7/README.md

 https://youtu.be/BeNXofoxYjk - Week8 Designed the ERD

- - Week 9 Wrote code to make a working console input new project into the database and return the ID, name, estimatedHours, actualHours, difficulty and notes.
+https://youtu.be/fmfM2E_SMII - Week 9 Constructed the application menu, Wrote code to add a new project to the project table, made modifications to the project service, modified the project DOA, and successfully tested the updates.